maccoda/kris_kringle/README.md

 [![Build Status](https://travis-ci.org/maccoda/kris_kringle.svg?branch=master)](https://travis-ci.org/maccoda/kris_kringle)

+This is now a web application everyone can try!
+[Head over to it!][website]

-Just a little terminal application to easily organize Christmas Kris Kringles.
+Just a little application to easily organize Christmas Kris Kringles.
 Make sure you have everyone together to get this done.
 The results will be written to a file, one file for each Kris Kringle.
 The file is the givers name, that is if the file `Bob.kk` contains `Alice` then Bob is getting a gift for